chloealbright/DevHiveMind/Interview/Sounding more senior or experienced.md

 Interrupt the interrupter

-Agree and say yeah exactly then continue or acts can I continue
+Agree and say yeah exactly then continue or ask to continue

 Explain bigger picture